apd10/RG-Fall-23/README.md

 # Reading group for Fall 23
 This reading group will go on from mid August till first week of december.
-We have approximately 14 weeks which means we can hold 28 presentations in total.
+We have approximately 14 weeks which means we can hold 28 presentations in total. ([webpage link](https://apd10.github.io/RG-Fall-23/))

 Contributors